ristov/nids-alert-data/README.md

 SignatureID -- numerical signature ID

-SignatureMatchesPerDay -- average number of matches per day by the signature
+SignatureMatchesPerDay -- average number of matches per day by the signature that produced the current alert group

 AlertCount -- the number of alerts in the current group